Gods Of Juluka Chapter 6: Return To Ma

 *Return To Ma*

-The Conference on Lamu had not gone as anticipated since the delegates from the Federation Planets had taken control of the agenda.
+The Lamu Conference had not gone as anticipated when the delegates from the Federation Planets had taken control of the agenda.
 If all the complaints were true however, then the Federation Planets were justified.
 He still wasn’t sure whether the Kingu Central Government was aware of the grim situation on the Outer Planets.

 “Glad we made it out of there alive Boss” Juju’s words abruptly interrupted Tindo’s thoughts.